The following article answers three very good questions customers often ask regarding our Eurovan tranaxles.

 What is the warranty on Eurovan transaxles?

-Our rebuilt transaxles come with a 48,000 mile, 4 year limited warranty in writing (requires a new control unit—without one, the warranty is 12 months/12,000 miles).
+Our rebuilt transaxles come with a 48,000 mile, 4 year limited warranty in writing (requires a new control unit—without one, there is NO WARRANTY).
 Unfortunately, the only way you can exercise the warranty is have the vehicle shipped to GoWesty, or have the transaxle removed and sent back here.
 So, if you are on the other side of the continent, that's a problem for sure.
 So you say, "Well, that is a good reason to go with a factory transaxle installed by a VW dealer, so I can have it replaced at any VW dealer anywhere in the country."
 That would be true IF VW had any transaxles to offer.
 But the fact is that they are typically not in stock at the dealers.
 In fact, VW has started to phase out Eurovan transaxles entirely for some models, and they may not be able to help you at all.
 And, there is no guarantee the replacement unit will be any less susceptible to a quality control related failure.

 What else can I do to keep my Eurovan transaxle alive and well?